Nobody at the Super Bowl actually saw Lady Gaga's drones

-That's because Intel's Shooting Star drones and Gaga's terrifying leap from the roof of the of Houston's NRG Stadium were taped earlier in the week.
-Federal Aviation Association regulations about drones -- and a ban of drones within 34.5 miles of the stadium on game day -- meant Intel and Gaga had to film the half time show's opening sequence early.
-Intel said other factors that played into the decision to pre-tape the opening scene were possible weather challenges and the fact the stadium is a dome.
+That's because Intel's Shooting Star drones and Gaga's terrifying leap from the roof of Houston's NRG Stadium were taped earlier in the week.
+Federal Aviation Association regulations about drones -- and a ban of drones within 34.5 miles of the stadium on game day -- meant Intel and Gaga had to film the halftime show's opening sequence early.
+Intel said other factors that played into the decision to pretape the opening scene were possible weather challenges and the fact the stadium is a dome.

 "Lady Gaga and the Super Bowl creative team wanted to pull off something that had never been done before, and we were able to combine Intel drone innovation with her artistry to pull off a truly unique experience," Josh Walden, senior vice president and general manager of Intel's new technology group, said Sunday in a press release.